oldvalley49/Multi-omics_Data_Integration/README.md

 Despite the recent advancements in experimental methods that allow for simultaneous measurement of multiple omics modalities at single-cell resolution, most existing datasets only include one modality, presenting challenges for multi-omics integration.
 A significant issue in the integration of single-modality datasets is that these omics layers have different feature spaces; for scRNA-seq, they are genes while for scATAC-seq, they are peaks corresponding to open-chromatin regions.
 Therefore they cannot be directly compared.

-However, integration of single-modality data, especially between scRNA-seq and scATAC-seq, allows researchers to identify cell-specific regulatory networks, uncover new cell clusters, and reveal potential biomarkers while taking advantage of the pre-existing single-modality datasets.
+However, integration of single-modality data, especially between scRNA-seq and scATAC-seq, allows researchers to identify cell-specific regulatory networks, uncover new cell clusters, and reveal potential biomarkers while taking advantage of the pre-existing single-modality datasets which cannot be done with single-modality data.
 Thus, growing number of computational tools have been developed to facilitate this process by aligning datasets from two different modalities into a unified latent space.

 In this project, I benchmark four major computational tools developed for scRNA-seq and scATAC-seq integration(Seurat, LIGER, bindSC, and GLUE) across multiple datasets and conditions to evaluate their ability to align the two modalities.
 Moreover, I will discuss possible ways in which these methods could be improved.